joshuadoan/space-pants/README.md

 - Mine ore from asteroids
 - Trade ore for money at space stations
 - Visit space bars when they have enough money (≥50)
+- Rest at apartments when energy is depleted
-- Default behavior cycle: Mine → Trade → Socialize
+- Default behavior cycle: Mine → Trade → Socialize → Rest
-- Default rules:
+- Default rules (after required health/energy checks):
   - If Money ≥ 50 → Socialize
-  - If Ore ≤ 0 → Mine Ore
   - If Ore ≥ 10 → Trade Ore For Money
+  - If Ore < 10 → Mine Ore From Asteroid
+- Starting resources: 0 ore, 0 money

 ### Traders
 - Buy products from space stations when they have money
 - Sell products to space stations when they run out of money
-- Start with 10 money
+- Visit space bars when they have enough money (≥50)
+- Rest at apartments when energy is depleted
+- Each trader specializes in one product type
-- Default rules:
+- Default rules (after required health/energy checks):
+  - If Money ≥ 50 → Socialize
-  - If Money > 0 → Go Shopping
+  - If product > 0 (of trader's type) → Sell Product To Station
-  - If Money ≤ 0 → Go Selling
+  - If Money ≥ 1 → Buy Product From Station
+- Starting resources: 1 money

 ### Space Stations
 - Stationary trading hubs (60x60 units)